Need fresh thinking?

 Now, we can layer in a campaign that stays with an emotional appeal, but also communicates a few of our main benefits.
 A doctor says to her patient, “I’ve been seeing you for 20 years and you’ve never looked better,” with an ending voice-over that says, “With our insurance plan, you never have to switch doctors.”

 See what we did there?
 We presented a warm moment that everyone can relate to, and then provided a gentle feature of our health plan.
 No hard sell.
 No facts or figures.
+Yet we've given them a reason to connect us with customer satisfaction.

 This is the critical time.
 We need people to choose us and sign up.
 This third stage of the campaign won’t be shy about presenting our features and benefits.
 We might even have some words in our ads that set us apart from our competitors: